prernalele/100-days-of-code/r1-log.md

 ###Day 21 of hashtag#100DaysOfCode [Oct 5th 2024]

 Took some time to decide next project.
 I have decided on this one, https://lnkd.in/eeWJ2ina.
 Today I only got set up.
 I will start building out from tomorrow.
 I had a good break and watched a couple of videos on what I can learn next etc.

+### Day 22 of #100DaysOfCode [Oct 6th 2024]
+I felt like this is a great time to resume "Namaste react" tutorial because I was setting up the new project.
+It was great, I got to learn about npm , bundlers like Parcel, vite, webpack etc, node_modules, dev dependencies and how the bundlers themselves have dependencies of their own.
+I am really liking this deep dive approach that Akshay Saini.
+I am only on the second video and it's very long but much needed.
+I have come to realize is that practicing coding or any good habit building is kind of like cooking.
+When we put something on simmering heat, it takes time yet you know the result is going to be good.